 This KitchenAid slow cooker is a large oval slow cooker that will cook your large roasts but can easily prepare smaller meals if required.
 It has a black stoneware insert with a glass lid and the stainless steel casing has black trim features.

-This slow cooker presents with a large illuminated digital display and easy to read control panel.
+This slow cooker presents a large illuminated digital display and easy to read control panel.
 This allows you to set your Low, Medium, High, or Keep Warm temperature settings.